abigailjs/abigail/README.md

 # +    0 ms @_@ cheers for good work.
 ```

-in addition, makes it easy to change the settings using optional arguments.
+In addition, makes it easy to change the settings using optional arguments.

 ```bash
 abby test --no-log